 While the case centers on Cooper's death, prosecutors plan to introduce evidence to support allegations that the churchgoing 35-year-old regularly sought sexual fulfillment outside his marriage and maintained a sordid online presence.

-In May, Judge Mary Staley agreed to move the trial
+The trial was supposed to begin earlier this year.
+But Cobb County Judge Mary Staley agreed to move the trial

 Here's an overview of the case.

 The death of Cooper Harris